ELELAB/Proteomics-TIF/README.md

 ###

-corresponding author: Elena Papaleo, elenap@cancer.dk
+Corresponding author: Elena Papaleo, elenap@cancer.dk

-r-scripts were created by: Thilde Bagger Terkelsen, thilde@cancer.dk
+R-scripts were created by: Thilde Bagger Terkelsen, thilde@cancer.dk

 This repository contains proteomics data from tumour interstitial fluids obtained from a cohort of patients with breast cancer.
 The repository was made with intent of openly sharing both data and R-scripts used for analysis in relation to the publication.